 This article is written mainly for members of HubPages, so here are the instructions for providing a photo credit on a Hub:

 There are two possible places to put the link:

 - by pasting the URL in the "Source" field in the photo capsule itself.
 Put the photographer's name in the "Name" field.
 You'll see an example in the first photo.

-- if you have several photos by the same photographers, or if the licence requires you to include a lot of information, you can put the credit at the end of your Hub, and put "see Photo Credit" in the photo capsule.
+- if you have several photos by the same photographers, or if the license requires you to include a lot of information, you can put the credit at the end of your Hub and put "see Photo Credit" in the photo capsule.
 Ideally, you should link that to the Photo Credit capsule (see below for instructions) - but it's not essential.

 Wikimedia - Not Public Domain

 Many people assume that images on Wikipedia and Wikimedia are public domain.
 Some are, but most are not - they're subject to licenses like any other site.
 Most are usable with attribution, but it's up to you to provide the credit required.

 Wikimedia Commons is a popular source for newbie writers because they think the images are fair game.
 They're not - you need to provide credit just as you'd do for any other site.
 Luckily, Wikimedia makes it easy by providing links you can click on and copy.

 Find the photo you want, click on "more details", and you should see a list of links down the right-hand side of the photo.